Education system

 - Hotel Management School Maastricht

-- Kunstacademie Maastricht (Maastricht Academy of Fine Arts and Design)
+- Kunstacademie Maastricht (Academy of Fine Arts and Design)

 - Conservatorium Maastricht (Conservatory of Music)

-Brightlands deserves a special mention as it is the brand name of a joint triple helix initiative of the Province of Limburg (NL), Maastricht University, Maastricht University Medical Centre+, Zuyd University of Applied Sciences, Fontys International Campus Venlo, all in close partnership with leading companies in specific market areas.
-The 4 campuses are home to state-of-the-art facilities, fundamental and applied research offered to scientists, entrepreneurs, students and investors.
-Together they are creating new chances and solutions in sustainability and health that are environmentally sound, business wise and socially positive.
+The 4 innovation campuses are home to state-of-the-art facilities, fundamental and applied research offered to scientists, entrepreneurs, students and investors.
+Together they are creating new chances and solutions in circularity, health, nutrition and data that are environmentally sound, business wise and socially positive.

-Brightlands consists of 4 campuses embracing the following areas of expertise:
+The Brightlands campuses embrace the following areas of expertise:

-- Brightlands Chemelot Campus in Sittard-Geleen focusses on smart materials and sustainable chemical production;
+- Brightlands Chemelot Campus in Sittard-Geleen focusses on circular materials, biomedical innovations and sustainable processes;

-- Brightlands Maastricht Health Campus focusses on regenerative medicine, precision medicine & innovative diagnostics;
+- Brightlands Maastricht Health Campus focusses on health and life sciences innovations & spin off creation;

-- Brightlands Smart Services Campus in Heerlen focusses on data science and smart services;
+- Brightlands Smart Services Campus in Heerlen focusses on artificial intelligence, data science and smart digital services;

-- Brightlands Campus Greenport Venlo (outside of the Maastricht Region) focusses on Healthy and safe nutrition, future farming and bio-circular.
+- Brightlands Campus Greenport Venlo focusses on healthy and sustainable nutrition, future farming and bio-circular economy.

-All Brightlands campuses are supported by the Province of Limburg, Maastricht University, the Dutch Ministry of Economic Affairs, private companies, as well as several European, national and local public funds.
+All Brightlands campuses are supported by Provincie Limburg, Maastricht University, the ministerie van Economische Zaken (Ministry of Economic Affairs), private companies, as well as several European Union (EU), national and local public funds.

 Open Universiteit Nederland – OU is an independent government-funded institute for distance learning at university level.
 The Government of the Netherlands' purpose in founding the OU was to make higher education accessible to anyone with the necessary aptitudes and interests, regardless of formal qualifications.